johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Prophetic mediation involves *speaking with human beings, on behalf of God*, based upon a particular capacity and responsibility for *hearing what the Spirit is saying to the Messianic Community*.

--	Providing discernment, direction and insight—when messianic communities are embracing the challenges and responsibilities of particular contexts and historical events;
+-	Providing discernment, direction and insight—when messianic communities are embracing the challenges and responsibilities of particular contexts and historical events.

 -	Providing exhortation, clarification and even rebuke—when messianic communities are failing in their vocational calling to serve God's purposes.